wasp-os/wasp-os/docs/appguide.rst

 Introduction
 ------------

-WASP, the Watch Application System in Python, has one pervasive goal that influences almost everything about it, from its name to its development
+Wasp-os, the Watch Application System in Python, has one pervasive goal that influences almost everything about it, from its name to its development
 roadmap: make writing applications easy (and fun).